sinai-doron/Cynwrig/README.md

 Cynwrig
 =======

-Adds color to the NPM console, based on Marak Squires , Justin Campbell and Dustin Diaz colors.js
+Adds color to the NPM console, Inspired by Marak Squires , Justin Campbell and Dustin Diaz colors.js

 ## Installation